-- A domestic profile is used rather than a commercial one.; - The IDNO tariffs strip out capacity charges levied on IDNOs; and - Specific IDNO yardsticks take account of some of the avoided costs involved in distributing units of electricity to the IDNO boundary rather than the end customer.
+- A domestic profile is used rather than a commercial one; - The IDNO tariffs strip out capacity charges levied on IDNOs; and - Specific IDNO yardsticks take account of some of the avoided costs involved in distributing units of electricity to the IDNO boundary rather than the end customer.

 We welcome these developments in SP's approach to IDNO charging.
-However, we have three concerns with SP's proposal which we consider outweigh these benefits as they lead to further issues with the manner in which SP charges IDNOs connected to their distribution system.
+However, we have three concerns with SP's proposal which we consider outweigh these benefits.
+Combined, these three features of the methodology lead to further issues with the manner in which SP charges IDNOs connected to their distribution system.